Yusif Vazir Chamanzaminli: Stalin's Repressions – 1937

-Finally, he gained a position as a teacher of the Russian language in Urganj, Uzbekistan in 1938.
+Finally, he gained a position as a teacher of the Russian language in Urgench, Uzbekistan in 1938.

 Death in the GULAG – Stalin's political prison camps

-But authorities eventually managed to track Vazirov down in Urganj in 1940 and they arrested him.
+But authorities eventually managed to track Vazirov down in Urgench, Uzbekistan, in 1940, at the Pedagogical Institute where he was helping to establish the Russian Department and they arrested him.
 He was brought back to Baku for a drawn-out interrogation that lasted six months.
-Chamanzaminli learned that Bakir Chobanzade, a Crimean Tatar poet, had implicated him.
-Clearly from photos, it can be seen that Vazirov was tortured during his interrogation period.
+Chamanzaminli learned that Bakir Chobanzade, a Crimean Tatar linguist and academician, were among those who had implicated him.
+Clearly from photos, it can be seen that Vazirov was tortured during his interrogation period and his handwriting deteriorated drastically.
 None of his family members were allowed to visit him during this time but transcripts of the "interrogations" show that he never admitted to the Soviet government's false accusations, nor did he implicate any fellow Azerbaijanis in an attempt to get his own sentence reduced.
 Condemned on fabricated charges, Vazirov was sentenced to eight years of labor camps, which he served at Unzhlag at Sukhobezvodnaya railway station, Gorky Oblast, Russia.
-He died of malnutrition, disease, and heart break, three years after his arrest in January 1943.
+In January 1943, three years after his arrest, he died of malnutrition, disease (myocardial cardiac arrest, chronic bronchitis, tuberculosis and pellagra).